hpi-swa-teaching/ComputationalArt2/README.md

-canvas strokeRect: startPoint to: endPoint. canvas strokeRect: startPoint extent: sizePoint. canvas strokeCircle: aPoint radius: aNumber. canvas width.
+canvas strokeRect: startPoint to: endPoint. canvas strokeRect: startPoint extent: sizePoint. canvas strokeCircle: aPoint radius: aNumber. canvas fold: a2DArray at: aPoint.
+"Fold aPoint by the given 2D array kernel." canvas fold: a2DArray.
+"Fold the canvas by the given 2D array kernel." canvas width.
 "The width of the canvas in pixels." canvas height.
-"The height of the canvas in pixels." canvas rgbAt: aPoint put: aCARGB               "Set the color at the pixel aPoint to aCARGB." canvas rgbAt: aPoint                           "Get the color at the pixel aPoint as CARGB." canvas pixelsDo: [:x :y | "Code here."]
+"The height of the canvas in pixels." canvas rgbAt: aPoint put: aCARGB.
+"Set the color at the pixel aPoint to aCARGB." canvas rgbAt: aPoint.
+"Get the color at the pixel aPoint as CARGB." canvas rgbBackAt: aPoint.
+"Get the color at the pixel of the backbuffer.
+The backbuffer is the canvas before the script execution." canvas pixelsDo: [:x :y | "Code here."]
 "Executes the block for all pixel from left to right and top to bottom."
 ```